trustwallet/developer/assets/add_new_asset.md

 For **adding an ERC20 token**:
 - fork the Github repository
-- prepare a logo file, according to the [rules](#image-requirements) below, but must importantly:  PNG format, max. pixel size of 512x512 and file size of 100kB.
+- prepare a logo file, according to the [rules](#image-requirements) below, but must importantly:  PNG format, max. pixel size of 512x512 and max. file size of 100kB.
 - add/upload the logo file named `logo.png` to the folder `blockchains/ethereum/assets/<contract>`,
 where the last part is the token contract address in [_checksum format_](#checksum-format), such as `blockchains/ethereum/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`.